f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Foundations/02-Effects.md

 ## Effs

 `Effs` is technically a type family coming from the class `Tendermint.SDK.Application.Module.Eval`.
-It is used to enumerate all the effects that would be needed in order to run an application defined as a `ModuleList`.
+It is used to enumerate all the effects that would be needed in order to run an application defined by a `ModuleList`.

 ## BaseAppEffs